nguyenphuminh/rottenjs/README.md

 </div>

 ## What is RottenJS ?
-RottenJS is a light-weight (3kb) Javascript library for DOM.
-It is named 'Rotten' because it is in fact kinda terrible and is not well-built at all, and just technically a clone of jQuery.
-But, if you are interested in experimental or open-source projects, RottenJS is a good library for you :)
+RottenJS is a light-weight Javascript library for DOM manipulation and UI development.
+It is named 'Rotten' because it is not that sustainable and it is not well-built at all.
+Having to contain features that are old-school or outdated from old libraries/frameworks like Backbone or jQuery, RottenJS doesn't actually have a real use case.
+But, if you are interested in experimental or open-source projects, or a library that is lightweight and decent enough for small projects, RottenJS is a good library for you!

 ## Getting started
 ### Installation